 If you need to back up only a few files, use the tar command or the ufsdump command.
 The tar command supports only single-volume interchange.
+The ufsdump command supports multi-volume interchanges.

 The following example shows how to copy the files in your working directory called /work and all subdirectories to a tape drive with the device address or device name of /dev/rmt/0.